Tuesday, October 16, 2018

 In order to bring out your best, you need to first acknowledge that your present circumstances are due to the actions you’ve taken so far, and more importantly the QUALITY of effort you’ve put forth.

 This can be an uncomfortable exercise because in a sense it means acknowledging that you are the cause of your own slowed or plateaued progress.
 If that is the case, it’s fine.
 Really!
 The fact is, only by knowing with certainty where you ARE can you move on to somewhere BETTER.

 Imagine you’re in a shopping mall, standing before one of those maps that state, “You are here.”
 If you know where you are you can easily map out a route to get somewhere else.

 It’s important not to JUDGE yourself for your progress (or lack of) up to this point.
 Feeling badly about yourself accomplishes nothing.
 If that feeling is truly there, simply allow it to be rocket fuel to move forward.

 The point is to gain a clear understanding of where you are, and figure out where you want to go.
 Acknowledge that you did the best you could with the resources you had, but now you are ready to do better, to level up…to take a first new step up.

-Finding Something to Believe In
+Finding Something to Live and Love For

 Excellence is not so much about WHAT you do, but how you do it.
 However, the more time you spend doing things that really matter to you, the more naturally you will bring out your best.